 - GED State Tests, which are offered weekly through PCC.

-- PCC Prep Programs, which are limited to qualifying students who are 16-20 years of age and in select school districts.
+- PCC Links Programs, which are limited to qualifying students who are 16-20 years of age and in select school districts.

 PCC recommends that high school students first contact a counselor at their high school to discuss options.